The Better Business Buddies

 But his growing company collapsed months after letters containing anthrax began arriving in the Hart Senate Office Building in 2001.
 “I couldn’t get back into the building for eight months after the attacks.”

 Dan moved back to New York, took on a number of projects, including data entry for Westchester Children’s Museum, then in its infancy.
-He went on to join Mediaspa, a web-based development company that helps businesses grow their brands.
+He went on to join Mediaspa, a web-based development company that helps businesses through business lms grow their brands.
 Headquartered in White Plains, the company was founded in 1996 by Jim Gurfein.

 The Mediaspa team